akhilnagubandi/akhil/README.md

 # Cyberoam-Python-Client
-A simple python client for Cyberoam
+A simple Cyberoam client written in Python.
+Future versions to include multithreading and continous login calls.